-Due to the success of the no-wrong-door approach for participants, for the 2022 plan revision, partners have committed to the idea of extending a no-wrong-door approach to employer engagement as well.
-Over the next two years, partners will work to coordinate the management of relationships with state employers using a common case management approach backed by information technology integration.
-The goals of this approach are to streamline employer engagement by reducing fragmentation from multiple points of contact in the current system, and to streamline assessment of the current needs of employers and predict future workforce needs.
+Partners have committed to extending a no-wrong-door approach to employer engagement and other programs to include childcare and mental health.
+Over the next two years, partners will work to coordinate the management of employers using integrated technologies to track and facilitate interactions and results.
+The goals of this approach are to streamline employer engagement and activities like needs assessments, as well as to predict future workforce needs and boost access to support services.